If you’re looking for a little extra help with your mental health, here are some places you can start.

 For more information about finding and seeing a psychologist, talk to your GP or contact the Australian Psychological Society at www.psychology.org.au or call 1800 333 497 toll-free.

 The training background of psychotherapists and counsellors can vary.
-Some will have a background in psychology, social work or nursing, although it’s not a requirement to be able to carry out effective therapy.
+Some will have a background in psychology, social work or nursing, although this is not a requirement to be able to carry out effective counselling.
 But finding an appropriately qualified practitioner is essential because, unlike psychologists and psychiatrists who are required by law to be registered, registration for counsellors and psychotherapists isn’t mandatory.

 You don’t need a doctor’s referral to see a psychotherapist or counsellor.